sagemath/sagewiki_to_gh-2022-10-10/combinat/ClusterPackageDaysHannover.md

 The Sage and cluster algebra workshop will be held at the '''University of Hannover, Germany, February 8-10 2012'''.

-If you want to add anything to this page (including your name in the participants list), use the temporary login !ClustersDaysHannover and clustershannover2012.

 == Requirements ==

  * Everyone attending should have a laptop with